Calibrating Local Volatility Models with Stochastic Drift and Diffusion: Stochastic Local Volatility Model (SLV2DR)

 \subsection{Calibration of the Leverage Function}

 There are various methods proposed in the literature to estimate the conditional expectation in (\ref{eqn:relation_leverage_locvol}).
 The standard approach involves solving a forward Kolmogorov PDE that describes the forward evolution of the probability density function of the underlier; e.g. the FX rate.
 Here we introduce two methods that can be implemented by Monte Carlo simulation.
+The Monte Carlo approach we introduce here can be used with problems of higher dimension; such as a multi-factor stochastic volatility model, or the SLV2SR model that we will demonstrate in Section \ref{sec:SLV2SR}, where standard PDE methods cannot be applied due to curse of dimensionality.